zeroluck/docs/sources/faq/troubleshooting.md

 and remember the displayed dn of the People ou for future use.

-4) While staying in chrooted environment, create file "add_user.ldif" in your home ("~/") directory here using your favorite text editor, and copy the following lines to it:
+4) While staying in the chrooted environment, create the file `~/add_user.ldif` using your favorite text editor, and copy the following lines to it:

 ```
 dn: inum=tempadmin,ou=people,o=@!F9CC.D762.4778.1032!0001!2C72.BB87,o=gluu
 changetype: add